Ever wished you could get a million-dollar smile from the comfort of your own home?

-As you age (or for women, during pregnancy), your teeth can shift.
+As you age (or during a pregnancy), your teeth can shift.
 However, you can prevent this by wearing your post-treatment retainers.

 Does SmilePath offer teeth whitening services?

 A lot of at-home aligner companies include free whitening formulas in their aligner bundles.
 SmilePath doesn’t.
-You can technically use whitening solutions (provided they’re aligner-safe), but SmilePath doesn’t include any.
-That’s because they want to keep your treatment bundle as affordable as possible.
+You can buy their kit for $59.99 if you’re interested in aligning and whitening simultaneously.

 I’m in a rush; is SmilePath the fastest at-home treatment option available?

 SmilePath is a touch slower than other home aligner companies.
 Most users will need about 6 months to complete their treatment.
-If speed is the only factor that matters — say there’s a wedding, graduation, or portrait session on the horizon — then you’re better off going with Byte.
-Thanks to their HyperByte system, Byte boasts an average treatment time of just three months.
+If speed is the only factor that matters—say there’s a wedding, graduation, or portrait session on the horizon—then you’re better off going with Byte.
+Thanks to their HyperByte system, Byte can wrap up some treatments in just 4 months.